 At the time of publication, Merkur does not sell a wet shaving kit that includes shaving cream, brush, stand, and razor.
 Therefore, if you are getting into traditional wet shaving for the first time, you will need to purchase each product separately.

 Merkur razors do not contain the highest quality metals.
 Many include a brass-weighted handle and a die-casted zinc alloy head.
 Both of these metals are chrome-plated to provide them with a shiny exterior.

 In wet shaving forums such as TheShaveDen or Badger & Blade, many members state that Merkur razors are made from Zamak or pot metal and may have some durability issues.
 A suitable alternative to the metals above would be stainless steel.

 Should a Merkur razor fall on hard ceramic tile, the chrome plating may crack.
 If a crack develops, you should replace the razor immediately.

 Ultimately, this is a minor concern but one you should be made aware of.
 You should still expect your Merkur razor to last you several years before replacing it.

 Merkur does offer a 2-year warranty on all safety razors from manufacturing defects.
 The warranty excludes damage, abuse, and accidental drops of the razor.

 Except for the Merkur 907, all Merkur razors feature a universal blade fitting.
 The universal fitting allows you to test across many different razor blade brands to discover which performs best for your facial hair density and skin type.

-We hope that the above review and summary helped you to discover which Merkur razor fits your preference and skill level.
+We hope that the above review and summary helped you discover which Merkur razor fits your preference and skill level.
 Be sure to check out our other detailed shaving articles on the site for further guidance.